We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Silverfish, Lepisma saccharina, are clearly not fish.
-Their nickname comes from their silver color and the way that their bodies move back and forth, side-to-side, like fish when they move.
+The name Silverfish comes from the insects’ silver color and the way that their bodies move back and forth, side-to-side, like fish when they move.

 - Plenty to eat.
 They tend to eat sugary substances called polysaccharides that are found in numerous household objects, such as book glue, carpet fibers, household glue, paint, fabrics, and even your furniture.